Fish Tank Plants Keep Floating: Understanding the Reasons and Solutions

 Plants need light to photosynthesize and grow.
 Without adequate lighting, the plants may not receive the necessary energy to anchor themselves to the substrate.
 As a result, they float to the surface.
 It is essential to ensure that your fish tank has enough lighting, and the duration is appropriate for the type of plants you have.

-See also Fish Tank Plants for Sand: A Comprehensive Guide to Creating a Beautiful and Healthy Aquarium
+See also Fish Tank Plants Store: A Comprehensive Guide to Choosing and Maintaining Your Aquatic Flora

 Poor Water Circulation